UWC2-APIDOC/to-do-service-au24/README.md

 # to-do-service

+To-Do Service README

+This file is an example README document.

-REST API Sample for shared documentation practice
+It is a REST API sample for shared documentation practice.

+This is my third example line,

+and this is my fourth.

 For the REST API docs, see [The To-Do Service docs](https://uwc2-apidoc.github.io/to-do-service-au24/).